McShelby/hugo-theme-relearn/exampleSite/content/basics/configuration/_index.en.md

   disableShortcutsTitle = false
   # When using mulitlingual website, disable the switch language button.
   disableLanguageSwitchingButton = false
+  # Hide breadcrumbs in the header and only show the current page title
+  disableBreadcrumb = true
+  # Hide Next and Previous page buttons normally displayed full height beside content
+  disableNextPrev = true
   # Order sections in menu by "weight" or "title".
 Default to "weight"
   ordersectionsby = "weight"
   # Change default color scheme with a variant one.
 Can be "red", "blue", "green".